mattparmett/pcr-ruby/README.md

 To create a Section:
 `section = PCR::Section.new(:instance_variable => value)`
+Possible instance variables available for setting in the Section initialize method are: aliases, id, name, path, semester.

 Sections have the following instance variables:
 *	**aliases** -- an array of the Section's course listings.
 Most of the time, a Section will only have one listing (the course code followed by a section code, like "-001"), but Sections that are cross-listed between departments may have multiple listings.